History of Android

 • Additionally, Android incorporates various advanced technologies, including support for multi-touch gestures, voice recognition, and extensive connectivity options.

-• Android supports a diverse range of hardware architectures, making it accessible to manufacturers and users across different price points and markets.
+• Android supports various hardware architectures, making it accessible to manufacturers and users across different price points and markets.

 • The Android operating system provides a rich set of features and services, including a customizable home screen, a notification system, multi-tasking capabilities, access to a vast array of applications through the Google Play Store, and seamless integration with Google services such as Gmail, Google Maps, and Google Drive.